tumagonx/nwjs_docs_old/Window.md

 Usually you would do some shutdown work in the callback of `close` event, and then call `this.close(true)` to really close the window, which will not be caught again.
 Forgetting to add `true` when calling `this.close()` in the callback will result in infinite loop.

+And if the shutdown work takes some time, users may feel that the app is exiting slowly, which is bad experience, so you could just hide the window in the `close` event before really closing it to make a smooth user experience.

 For use case you can see demo code of `Window.close()` above.

 ### closed